-A person with fatty liver disease should reduce their intake of alcohol or remove it from their diet altogether.
+A person with fatty liver disease should try to reduce their alcohol intake or remove it from their diet altogether.

 Processed and refined grains are present in white bread, white pasta, and white rice.
-Producers have removed the fiber from these highly processed grains, which can raise blood sugar as the body breaks them down.
+Producers remove the fiber from these highly processed grains, which can raise blood sugar as the body breaks them down.